Ntshangase/consolePrinter/README.md

 run 'flutter doctor' if it's giving problems to see if your workspace is compatable with flutter.
 To run this using Visual Studio Code, Open the file and the run/debug button pops-up then click run, and the result will show in debug console.
 All these files are run differently/ function independently.
+Having dart installed is also important but this app is the simplest to run, it definelty shouldn't be hard running this one.

 ## Description
 1.(myself.dart) a basic program that stores and then prints the following data: Your name, favorite app, and city.